sourcegraph/handbook/content/tech-ops/Vendr/index.md

 ## When to reach out to Vendr:

-- Ideally more than 15 business days before your deadline if you want Vendr to [negotiate the contract](Supplier_Facing.md) OR at least 5 business days before your deadline for **background support**
+- Ideally more than 15 business days before your deadline if you want Vendr to [negotiate the contract](Supplier_Facing.md) OR at least 5 business days before your deadline for [background support:](background_support.md)
 - Purchasing new software over $5K
 - Upgrading mid-term with a significant jump in cost
 - Renewing an existing software (over $5K) that hasn’t yet been negotiated by Vendr